|"The Shift" (2015).|

 Overall, a great job.
+I love being transported back to the early '60s.
 Nice to see that Quinn enjoys doing these shorts which test her acting chops just a tiny bit.
-However, be forewarned, it is kind of weird.
-Some good acting, pretty enjoyable and kinda weird.
+However, be forewarned, it is kind of weird, with a truncated exposition and desultory ending.
+There is some good acting, though, and overall "The Shift" is pretty enjoyable and kinda weird in a good way.

-I wish this were a lot longer - best recommendation you'll ever hear from me.
-I'm thinking that is what they want to have happen.
+I wish "The Shift" were a lot longer - best recommendation you'll ever hear from me.
+I'm thinking that same thought is what they want to have happen, that is, to convince someone to fund a complete project.
 We shall see.

-Put it in the widest screen you can.
+Put "The Shift" on the widest screen you can.

 From the page: